-Plan a Romantic Weekend in historic Natchitoches, Louisiana.
-Stay in the Steel Magnolias Bed and Breakfast, home of the Movie Family.
-Drum and M'Lynn Eatenton.
+Plan a Romantic Weekend for two or a Fun Friends Trip in historic Natchitoches, Louisiana.
+Stay in the Steel Magnolias Bed and Breakfast, home of the Movie Family, Drum and M'Lynn Eatenton.
 Enjoy a Steel Magnolias Tour with Tour Natchitoches with Barbara.

 or call: 318-663-5468